ichoi21/HWK01/README.md

 * The URL of the deployed application.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## History
+-README was revised to provide a narrative on work changed -index.html was revised to minimize redundant call outs.
+-style.css was revised to minimize lines consolidating codes to simplify call outs.

+Meta code was generated to enable flexible display with screens. names were changed to navigate the html file easier.
+Texts were aligned to aesthetically look more organgized.